top of page

 fullname.jpg

-Rayanne has penned four poetry collections - The Stories in My Skin (2013), Stained with the Colours of Sunday Morning (Inanna, 2017), Tell The Birds Your Body Is Not A Gun (Frontenac, 2021) which won the 2022 Stephan G. Stephansson, Alberta Literary Award for Poetry as well as being shortlisted for both the Robert Kroetsch Award for Poetry, and the National ReLit Award for Poetry, and What Kind of Daughter?
-(Frontenac 2024) a poetic memoir exploring identity and grief following her mother's death.
+Rayanne has penned five poetry collections - The Stories in My Skin (2013), Stained with the Colours of Sunday Morning (Inanna, 2017), Tell The Birds Your Body Is Not A Gun (Frontenac, 2021) which won the 2022 Stephan G. Stephansson, Alberta Literary Award for Poetry as well as being shortlisted for both the Robert Kroetsch Award for Poetry, and the National ReLit Award for Poetry, What Kind of Daughter?
+(Frontenac 2024) shortlisted for the 2025 Stephan G. Stephansson Award and a collaborative epistolary chapbook, Sincerely, Sincerely (Agatha Press, written with Carolyne Van Der Meer).
 Her essay, This is Normal, published in Impact: Women Writing After Concussion (UofA Press), was shortlisted for the John Whyte Memorial Essay Alberta Literary Award.
-She is a 2019 Edmonton Artist Trust Fund Award recipient.
+She is a 2019 recipient of the Edmonton Artist Trust Fund Award.

-Rayanne holds a Masters of Arts Degree in Arts, Festival and Cultural Management from Queen Margaret University.
+Rayanne holds a Master of Arts Degree in Arts, Festival and Cultural Management from Queen Margaret University.

 Haines, Rayanne 1.jpeg